 EXPLORATION AND INVESTMENT PORTFOLIO

-Following the divestment of the AME West Africa to Alecto, which is expected to be completed in early October 2013, SAV’s asset portfolio will be as follows:
+Following the divestment of the AME West Africa to Alecto, Savannah’s asset portfolio is as follows:

 - Matilda- 80% - highly prospective 180km2 exploration licence in a world class mineral sands province in Southern Mozambique